Douglas Anderson School of the Arts - Theatre Boosters BY-LAWS (Revised July 2021)

 Section 6.
 The Vice President of Fundraising shall be responsible for all paperwork related to fundraisers throughout the year, and shall have oversight of the following committee:

 Section 7.
-The Vice President of Events and Hospitality shall be responsible for all paperwork related to events and hospitality, and shall have oversight of the following committees:
+The Vice President of Events and Hospitality shall be responsible for all paperwork related to events and hospitality, and shall have oversight of the following committees/events:

 Section 8.
-The Vice President of Marketing and Publicity is responsible for coordinating all publicity and marketing efforts, partnering with external media outlets and ensuring internal publicity at the school for the boosters and all events, and shall have oversight of the following committees:
+The Vice President of Show Support and Marketing is responsible for coordinating all theatre productions needs with the director and stage manager of the show.
+Responsibilities include coordinating the photographer for all productions during tech week, as well as publicity and marketing efforts, partnering with external media outlets and ensuring internal publicity at the school for the boosters and all events, and shall have oversight of the following committees:

 Section 9.
 The Vice President of Finance shall have charge of all monies of the Boosters, collect Fair Share payments, pay all bills upon authority of the Board, keep an itemized record of all receipts and expenditures, provide written reports at each Theatre Booster meeting of receipts and expenses as related to the budget, and deposit and maintain monies in a local bank in name of the Douglas Anderson School of the Arts Theatre Boosters.
 The Vice President of Finance has oversight of the following committee:

-Section 11.
+Section 10.
 The Vice President of Communications shall conduct correspondence of the Theatre Boosters when requested by the President, and preserve a permanent file on all records and letters of value to the Theatre Boosters.
 The Vice President of Communications shall also be responsible, with the President, for communications to the membership.
 S/he shall also have oversight over the Secretary, who shall take accurate minutes of the meetings and keep a record of the members attending the meetings.
+The Vice President of Communications has oversight of the following committees:

 ARTICLE X – MEETINGS